nhamil/evolution/README.md

 ### Ubuntu 18.04

 * Install the required packages: `sudo apt install xvfb libav-tools xorg-dev libsdl2-dev swig cmake`
+  * There are potentially other dependencies but this *should* be all of them.
+If installation fails make sure to check the output.
 * Install the project dependencies with `pip install -r requirements`.

 ### Windows 10